The Meroe pyramids in Sudan are fascinating, these magnificent structures are well off the beaten track, and most definitely not easy to visit.

-*Much of this article was written before the 15th of April 2023.
+*Much of this article was written before the 15th of April 2023. the day civil war broke out in Sudan.
 Please keep this in mind and read until the end!

-When people hear about Sudan their thoughts almost immediately go to “an extremely dangerous warzone” and “why the fuck would you visit that country?!
+When people hear about Sudan their thoughts almost immediately go to “an extremely dangerous warzone” and “why the fuck would you visit that country?!”
+In this article, we want to give our view on is Sudan is worth visiting.

 After putting up our first post on social media whilst we were in Sudan, our inbox got flooded with messages from people warning us about our safety and to get out there as fast as possible!